Getting Your Brazil Visa and Residency

 Brazil generally follows a policy of reciprocity.
 This means if Brazilians need a visa to visit your country, then you need one to visit Brazil.

 To visit Brazil all U.S. or Canadian citizen need is a tourist visa, which is easily obtained.
 If you are a U.K. or Irish citizen, you don’t even need a tourist visa.
-Your passport and the immigration card you complete on your flight are sufficient to allow a 90-day stay, which can be extended for another 90 days.

-Permanent Residency in Brazil
+Permanent Residency In Brazil

 Do You Need Residency In Brazil?